Hair Straightener Uterine Cancer Lawsuit (May 2023 Update)

 Contact Dolman Law Group for Help With Your Hair Straightener Cancer Lawsuit

 If you or a loved one has been diagnosed with uterine cancer after using chemical hair straighteners or relaxers, do not hesitate to contact Dolman Law Group about your potential hair straightener lawsuit.
-Dolman Law Group serves clients from 15 locations across the state of Florida as well as across the nation.
+The experienced attorneys at Dolman Law Group serve clients from 15 locations across the state of Florida as well as across the nation.

-We offer free consultations to prospective clients and can help you determine the legal options available to you regarding a hair straightening lawsuit.
+Our hair relaxer lawyers offer free consultations to prospective clients and can help you determine the legal options available to you regarding a hair straightening lawsuit.
 Call us today at 833-552-7274 to learn more.
+We have spent years representing individuals and families injured by dangerous products.
+Our team is well-versed in the potential health risks associated with chemical hair relaxers.

 Matthew Dolman